Super Cup 2018: FC Goa v ATK - TV channel, stream, kick-off time & match preview

-FC Goa and ATK meet again this season in a pre-quarterfinal clash of the purely knock-outt 2018 Super Cup held at the Kalinga Stadium in Bhubaneswar, Odisha, on Saturday evening.
+FC Goa and ATK meet again this season in a pre-quarterfinal clash in the 2018 Super Cup being held at the Kalinga Stadium in Bhubaneswar, Odisha, on Tuesday evening.

 |Game